LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    :term:`inherited <inheritance>` by the object but calling a module predicate requires the predicate to exist in (or be reexported by) the module.

-**closed world assumption semantics**
+**closed-world assumption semantics**
-   Logtalk provides clear closed world assumption semantics: messages or calls for declared but undefined predicates fail.
+   Logtalk provides clear closed-world assumption semantics: messages or calls for declared but undefined predicates fail.
 Messages or calls for unknown (i.e. not declared) predicates throw an error.
 Crucially, this semantics applies to both *static* and *dynamic* predicates.
 But in Prolog workarounds